 We’ve uncovered three common, yet alarmingly effective, pressure tactics used by car salesmen to not only seal the deal but jack up the price as much as possible.

-Don’t let yourself be taken advantage of when you buy your next car.
+Don’t let yourself be taken advantage of when you buying a car.
 Find out what you can expect from car salesmen and how you can deflect their tactics to pay a fair, uninflated price.

 1. Emotional Hijacking

 Car salesmen use this tactic in a number of ways, and it all begins in the showroom.
 When you are ready to take a vehicle for a test drive, the car dealer’s first priority is to get you to want the car.

 They do this by helping you get comfortable, adjusting all the settings for you, and helping you imagine driving that car in your everyday life.
 You’re likely to get excited because you recognize the potential benefits of having the car: better mileage, fewer trips to the mechanic, or even just looking great in your new ride.